listenzz/hybrid-navigation-overlay/README.md

 # hybrid-navigation-overlay

-Used to implement Toast, Alert, Modal, and other UI infrastructure for React Native with hybrid-navigation
+Native infrastructure for implementing floating UI for React Native.